JulietIdoko22/Technical-Writing-Assignment/Assignment.md

 |  git is more private and specific to a developer | GitHub is a connecting ground for multiple developers' projects|
 | Git is restrictive of collaborations | Acode that is been built by a developer is known to him alone until made accessible in the cloud hoster which is GitHub |

-We just finished with the theoretical aspect of this lesson.
+We have finished with the theoretical aspect of this lesson.
 Now, we are going into the technical part.
 But before then, you need to get yourself ready by getting these resources:

 [Register for a GitHub accunt](GitHub.com)